mtalstykh-exadel/team4_docs/architecture/backend/database-sceme/README.md

 * the start and end date of the test
 * the status of the test
 * final score
+* FOREIGN KEYS
+  * (user_id, id of the user who passed the test) for the waist user,
-* FOREIGN KEY (id of the user who passed the test) for the waist user
+  * (coach_id, id of the user who checked the test) for the waist user
 # question table
 stores
 * question text